Pornography Act (Austria): Liberalization of Article 2: Protection of minors

 In 1951, a picture from the Amazone company in Austria was classified as harmful to the moral and mental development of young people under the age of 16, in particular by arousing lust and misguiding sexual urges.

 Even in cases involving actual pornographic depictions, confrontation and youth protection were handled generously.
-The Leoben Regional Court ruled out the possibility of causing public outrage and endangering young people through the distribution of pornographic films via cable television, as the broadcast time was between midnight and 4 a.m. and it was pointed out that minors did not have access to the channel.
+The Leoben Regional Court denied possibility of causing public outrage and endangering young people through the broadcast of pornographic films via cable television, as the broadcast time was between midnight and 4 a.m. and it was pointed out that minors did not have access to the channel.
 This decision deviated from the Supreme Court's criterion of abstract endangerment.
-The Leoben Regional Court also restricted the requirement of profit-seeking more strictly than previous case law.
-There was no profit-seeking behavior, as the cable company did not charge separate fees, did not broadcast its own advertising, and offered 33 other programs.
+The Leoben Regional Court also interpreted the requirement of profit-seeking more narrowly than previous case law.
+There was no profit-seeking behaviour because the cable network operators did not charge any fees, did not broadcast its own advertising, and offered 33 other programs.
 This did not lead to a significant increase in the number of people interested in subscribing and made video rental more economically attractive.
-In order to assess “offensiveness” within the meaning of Section 2 of the Pornography Act, case law has always referred to the “normal, healthy average person.”
+In order to assess "offensiveness" within the meaning of Section 2 of the Pornography Act, case law has always referred to the "normal, healthy average person."
 The decisive factor was whether a publication was likely to endanger a normally developed person under the age of sixteen by arousing lust or misleading sexual instincts.
 No consideration was given to what young people themselves considered appropriate, as they are characterized by an extraordinary thirst for experience.
 Therefore, strict standards were applied to the exhibition of sexually provocative images in order to protect young people from unfavorable influences and prepare them for their true tasks in life.
 In the area of § 2, liberalization tendencies were already apparent in the 1960s.